 budget ($): Hotel Scalinata Di Spagna This 3-star hotel has a covered rooftop terrace, rooms with a free wifi and free minibar.
 It is within easy walk from Spagna Metro Station.
 There is a sweet and savoury buffet breafast with scrambled eggs, bacon, fresh fruit, cold cuts and cheese.

-Trastevere is one of the best places to stay in Rome for first-time visitors who want vibrant nightlife because it is one of the most authentic areas in Rome, it is a beautiful, central neighborhood, and less crowded than the historic center.
+Trastevere is one of the best places to stay in Rome for first-time visitors who want vibrant nightlife and authentic local atmosphere because it is one of the most traditional Roman areas in Rome that offer central location but less crowded than the historic center.

 If you want lively nightlife, hip, bohemian, and inviting part of town, Trastevere is a great option.
 This part of Rome is also an excellent choice for travelers on a budget.
 It’s a very cosmopolitan area and is home to two large universities.